Assisted Living

 • In-home care, which may include help with cooking, cleaning, or other daily activities

-While the costs of assisted living continue to increase, there are a number of resources to help low-income seniors pay for care.
-For those who have additional questions or need guidance searching for assisted living options, a Senior Living Advisor at A Place for Mom can provide information to help you find the communities that best fit your family’s financial and care needs.
+While the cost of assisted living continues to increase, there are several resources to help low-income seniors pay for care.
+If you have additional questions or need guidance searching for assisted living options, a Senior Living Advisor at A Place for Mom can help.
+They’ll provide information to help you find the communities that best fit your family’s financial and care needs.
+This service comes at no cost to you or your loved one.

 SHARE THE ARTICLE